Number spoofing

 • If you have clicked on a suspicious link, call us as soon as possible.

-Vishing calls
+Vishing Calls

 Be vigilant if you receive a phone call out of the blue from someone claiming to be from your bank, credit card company or another company you trust.
 They may claim that your account has been compromised and ask you for your bank card or bank account details.
 Credit Union Plus will never call and ask you for your full Online Login Details or one-time passcodes that they’ve sent to you in a text.
 They will never ask you to download any software so they can take control of your computer or phone, or to move your money to a “safe” account.